siderolabs/talos/website/content/v1.14/reference/cli.md

 ### Options

 ```
-  -c, --cluster string                Cluster to connect to if a proxy endpoint is used.
+  -c, --cluster string                cluster to connect to if a proxy endpoint is used
-      --context string                Context to be used in command
+      --context string                context to be used in command
       --control-plane-nodes strings   specify IPs of control plane nodes
   -e, --endpoints strings             override default endpoints in Talos configuration
   -h, --help                          help for health